jorenn92/Maintainerr/docs/3-using-maintainerr/1-rules/Glossary.md

 #### File - file path

 > The path of the file associated with the Radarr item.
-When using docker Radarr, this will be the path in the Radarr container.
+When using Docker, this will be the path inside the container.

 - Key: Radarr.filePath
 - Availability: movies